-THE MAJOR RECORD COMPANIES usually released new titles on Monday, or at least they did in the ’60s.
-On April 12, 1965, I rushed home from school and ran upstairs to my room and tossed my books on my bed and pulled my money out of my drawer and ran downstairs to the garage and picked up my bike and zoomed off to Joe Nardone’s record shop and bought Mr. Tambourine Man by the Byrds and all was good good good that Monday!
+MAJOR RECORD COMPANIES usually released new titles on Monday in the ’60s.
+On April 12, 1965, I rushed home from school, ran upstairs to my room, tossed my books on my bed, pulled my money out of the drawer, ran to the garage, picked up my bike, and zoomed off to Joe Nardone’s record shop.

 With the Byrds, I finally had an American group that I could dig as much as I dug the Kinks and the Dave Clark 5.